High-order geodesic coupling of shear-Alfv\'{e}n and acoustic continua in tokamaks: Frequency gaps: analytical estimates and numerical verification

-Inside these high-order (i.e., $p > 1$) frequency gaps, traveling waves are replaced by high-order geodesic-acoustic eigenmodes (HOGAEs), as the one computed by \texttt{CASTOR} and depicted in Fig.~\ref{fig:jetlike.continua}~(b).
+Inside these high-order frequency gaps (i.e., $|p| = 2,3$ due to equilibrium shaping as opposed to $|p| = 1$ caused by low-order toroidicity), traveling waves are replaced by high-order geodesic-acoustic eigenmodes (HOGAEs), as the one computed by \texttt{CASTOR} and depicted in Fig.~\ref{fig:jetlike.continua}~(b).
 Replacing Eq.~\eqref{eq:hogae.zeta} in the acoustic continuum of Eq.~\eqref{eq:cylindrical.continua}, their frequency is